lrpalmer27/MAPLIGHTS/README.md

 <img src ='Assets/PhysicalMapBuild_example05.jpg' width=400>

 ## Future Works
-This project is marked as complete for the time being.
-Some things I would like to add in the future when I come back around to this project:
+Some small/medium things I would like to add in the future:

 - Make a proper timelapse of the actual build, and contrast it to the digital timelapse.

-- Speed up the data refresh time, and/or run it in the background, so that I can increase the frequency of temperature refreshing.
-It takes a few minutes to gather temperature data on the RPIZero.
+- Add method to add a local webserver, or Amazon Alexa skill, to turn on/off the system at nighg/during working hours, so that it isn't running "All day".
+The reason for making this a server/Alexa skill is so that it isn't a hard-coded time to turn on/off, so it can be easily changed (from phone, or alexa command). ie. alexa turn on/off weathermap.

+- Look for a new datasource (potentially live?).
+Meteostat data is only updated every hour, and sometimes the data is from a model (hard to tell when).

 - Make a cooler light show during the transition every time new data is pushed.
-Just because it is fun.
+Just because.

 ## Running on RPI, headless without killing program when disconnecting ssh session: